 The review of the clinical trial agreement is limited to the following two aspects, on the basis of the CCMO Directive on the assessment of clinical trial agreements:

 - The provisions with regards to premature termination of the scientific research or the agreement;

 - The provisions with regards to the publication of the study results of the scientific research.

 Please note that similar provisions in the research protocol will also be assessed by the review committee (accredited MREC or CCMO).

-To prepare the clinical trial agreement you may use the template written by a collaboration of parties united in the Dutch Clinical Research Foundation (DCRF).
-These parties are the Cooperating Top Clinical Training Hospitals (STZ), the Netherlands Federation of University Medical Centers (NFU), the Association Innovative Medicines, Foundation the Netherlands Cancer Institute – Antoni van Leeuwenhoek Hospital (NKI/AvL) and the Association of Contract Research Organisations in the Netherlands (ACRON).
+To prepare the clinical trial agreement you may use the templates written by a collaboration of parties united in the Dutch Clinical Research Foundation (DCRF).
+The parties involved are the Cooperating Top Clinical Training Hospitals (STZ), the Netherlands Federation of University Medical Centers (NFU), the Association Innovative Medicines, Foundation the Netherlands Cancer Institute – Antoni van Leeuwenhoek Hospital (NKI/AvL) and the Association of Contract Research Organisations in the Netherlands (ACRON).

-The CCMO considers the clauses regarding premature termination of the study and regarding publication in this model to be in line with the CCMO Directive on the assessment of clinical trial agreements.
+The CCMO considers the clauses regarding premature termination of the study and regarding publication in these models to be in line with the CCMO Directive on the assessment of clinical trial agreements.